 RICHMOND, Va.
-(WWBT) - Richmond Animal Care and Control says it now has the chance to make “#TeamTommie” license plates a reality and is about halfway to meeting its goal.
+(WWBT) - Richmond Animal Care and Control says it now has the chance to make “#TeamTommie” license plates a reality after surpassing its goal.

 Tommie the dog died earlier this year after being set on fire.